hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 > Namespaces are a honking great idea -- let's use more of those!

-meaning that `from package import *` shouldn't be used *with any package.* It's best to use `from pylab import ones, zeros, arange` but that's long and harder for development.
+meaning that `from package import *` shouldn't be used *with any package.* It's best to use `import pylab as p` but that's kinda annoying and gets messy in long lines with lots of function calls.
 I use `from pylab import *`; I'm guesing you'll do the same.
-If I'm wondering if a function exists, I try calling it and see what happens;
-oftentimes, I'm surprised.
+If I'm wondering if a function exists, I try calling it and see what happens; oftentimes, I'm surprised.

 ### Parallelism
 Parallelism is a big deal to the scientific community: the code we have takes